Arturo Alessandri

 Arturo Fortunato Alessandri Palma ([aɾˈtuɾo foɾtu'nato aleˈsandɾi ˈpalma]; December 20, 1868 – August 24, 1950) was a Chilean political figure and reformer who served thrice as president of Chile, first from 1920 to 1924, then from March to October 1925, and finally from 1932 to 1938.
+He was a member of the Liberal Party.

 Early life

 Arturo Alessandri was the son of Pedro Alessandri Vargas and Susana Palma Guzmán.
-His grandfather, Pietro Allesandri Tarzi, was an Italian immigrant from Tuscany who had arrived in Chile from Argentina.
+His grandfather, Pietro Allesandri Tarzi, was an Italian immigrant from Tuscany who had arrived in Chile from Argentina in 1850.
 Alessandri’s father, Pedro, became head of the family at the age of 19; at the time of Alessandri’s birth, he ran an estate in Longaví.
 At the age of 12, Alessandri enrolled at the Sacred Hearts High School, where his brothers and father had studied.

 At the age of 20, Alessandri began his legal studies at the University of Chile.
 In 1891, while studying, he participated in the newspaper La Justicia, which was opposed to then President José Manuel Balmaceda.
 After graduating in 1893, Alessandri married Rosa Ester Rodríguez Velasco, with whom he had 9 children.

+Political career

 In 1897, Alessandri began his political career, becoming a member of the Liberal Party and representative of Curicó, a seat he would keep for nearly 20 years.
-In 1915, already aspiring to the presidency, Alessandri challenged the senator of Tarapacá Province, Arturo del Río; he won a hard-fought victory, from where he earned the nickname of “León de Tarapacá” (“Lion of Tarapacá”).
+In 1915, already aspiring to the presidency, Alessandri challenged the senator of Tarapacá Province, Arturo del Río; he won a hard-fought victory, from where he earned the nickname of "León de Tarapacá" ("Lion of Tarapacá").

-In 1920, Alessandri was the Liberal Alliance candidate for president, narrowly defeating his opponent of the Coalition Party, Luis Barros Borgoño.
+In the 1920 Chilean presidential election, Alessandri was the Liberal Alliance candidate for president, narrowly defeating his opponent of the Coalition Party, Luis Barros Borgoño.
 With speeches favoring the working class, Alessandri alarmed Chilean conservatives, who felt their interests were in jeopardy.
+Alessandri's campaigning was characterized by "great personal energy and scathing denunciation of the oligarchy", promising sweeping reforms.
 Since the opposition controlled the National Congress, Alessandri favored strengthening the executive power, which lacked political weight before the Congress (Parliamentary Era).

 First administration

+Alessandri's first term was characterized by tensions between the executive and the legislature, as Alessandri was unsuccessful in getting legislative approval for the social and political reforms he ran on in the 1920 presidential election.

+Alessandri used executive powers to intervene in the 1924 parliamentary elections, resulting in a larger majority for the Liberal Alliance in the Senate and command of the Chamber of Deputies.